sammyd/iOS8-day-by-day-book/manuscript/preface.md

 # Preface

-Apple's WorldWide Developer Conference (WWDC) of 2014 was held, as ever in San Francisco in June.
+Apple's WorldWide Developer Conference (WWDC) of 2014 was held, as ever, in San Francisco in June.
 It was the first event that introduced a formal ticket lottery system, the previous year having sold out via the "internet connection lottery" in just two minutes.
 There were high hopes and expectations from the event - what had Apple been working on?
 What new coolness would be unleashed upon the developer world?

-In the developer world, the headline-grabbing news was the introduction of Swift: a new programming language that represents the future of programming Apple devices.
+The headline-grabbing news was the introduction of Swift: a new language that represents the future of programming Apple devices.
-Understandably, the world got incredibly excited about this, and a world of experts in programming language design suddenly appeared out of nowhere.
+Understandably, the world got incredibly excited about this, and a plethora of experts in programming language design suddenly appeared out of nowhere.
 This spawned many blog posts, tutorials, books, talks and other content to allow developers to get a handle on Swift.

 This response was great.
-However, I think the response overshadowed the other announcements that formed iOS 8 (and OSX Yosemite). iOS 8 introduced many thousands of new APIs, with some fantastic new functionality, but got significantly less attention than it deserved since it wasn't the new, shiny thing in the room. iOS8
+However, I think the it overshadowed the other announcements that formed iOS 8 (and OSX Yosemite). iOS 8 introduced many thousands of new APIs, with some fantastic new functionality, but got significantly less attention than it deserved since it wasn't the new, shiny thing in the room. iOS8